Muttanchery

-Muttanchery is a place in Kozhikode district in the Indian state of Kerala.
-Its a place surrounded with different hills.
+Muttanchery is a village in Kozhikode district in the Indian state of Kerala.
+It is part of Madavoor Grama Panchayat in Koduvally block.
+It is a place surrounded by hills.

 Geography

 It is located about 25 km east of Kozhikode (Calicut) city on the Kunnamangalam-Narikkuni Road.
 Nearby places are Kunnamangalam, Narikkuni, and Arambram.

 Education

 Hassaniya aided upper primary school is located in Muttancherry.
 The institution came into existence as a primary school in 1935.